Kintyre/ksconf/README.md

                             allowing the user to pick which stanzas and keys to integrate.
-This can be used to push changes made via the UI, whichare stored in a 'local' file, to the version-controlled default file.
-Note that the normal operation is to move the changes from the source file to the destination.
-The interactive version of this command is modeled after git's '--patch' mode merge               Merge two or more .conf files minimize            Minimize the target file by removing entries duplicated in the default conf(s) provided.
+This can be used to push changes made via the UI, whichare stored in a 'local' file, to the version-controlled 'default' file.
+Note that the
+                            normal operation moves changes from the SOURCE file to the TARGET, updating both files in the process.
+But it's also possible to preserve the local file, if desired.
+        merge               Merge two or more .conf files minimize            Minimize the target file by removing entries duplicated in the default conf(s) provided.